 Be in the Loop

 Nearly everyone has heard the phrase “Communication is Key.”
-In the life of a state officer, this concept can’t be more true.
-Not only does this apply to teaching concepts and ideas through workshops and speeches, but when discussing schedules, issues, the status of tasks to be accomplished, events that state staff and teammates need to be aware of, etc. Communication with fellow state officers, the State Coordinator, State Advisor, agricultural educators, stakeholders, and students is crucial.
+In the life of a state officer, this concept could not be truer as it not only applies to teaching concepts and ideas through workshops and speeches, but when discussing schedules, issues, the status of tasks to be accomplished, events that state staff and teammates need to be aware of, etc. Communication with fellow state officers, the State Executive Director, CTSO Coordinator, State Advisor, agricultural educators, stakeholders, and students is crucial.
 A friend of a state officer cannot help them if they don’t know the situation.

 Utilize and keep up-to-date resources such as Gmail, Google Calendar, planning books, etc.